abdu997/prismPHP/README.md

 ```

 **Auth Groups**
 The third key is `auth_groups`.
 Authentication groups are eventually assigned to routes in order to create a layer of restriction. **If this is empty, you will get Access Denied**.
 The `auth_ref` key holds the authentication group's name value.
 The `condition` key works similarily to the DB switch board condition.
 It is an expression.
 It is recommended the expression would result in a boolean, yet a defined non-zero output should suffice.

 Below, are a few examples of what auth groups can look like.
 First, is a public group, by its nature it can be accessed without restriction; therefore the condition is always true, as long as the route belongs to this group.
 The second auth group is a native callback that returns a boolean.
-The third, is a callback to a function you've written.
+The third, is a callback to a function you've written. **This must be an expression**

 ```php
 $GLOBALS['auth_groups'] =  [